-It is the recommendation of US Lacrosse that all organizations, facilities, teams, coaches et al develop an emergency action plan that includes management of adverse weather conditions such as lightning, as well as other emergencies that may arise.
-Circumstances differ at different levels of lacrosse in terms of medical support, proximity to help, and training of those in charge, but at all levels an Emergency Action Plan is valuable to the management and outcome of many types of emergencies.
+It is the recommendation of US Lacrosse that all leagues, organizations, facilities, teams, and coaches develop an emergency action plan (EAP) that includes management of adverse weather conditions such as lightning, as well as other emergencies that may arise.
+Circumstances differ at different levels of lacrosse in terms of medical support, proximity to help, and training of those in charge, but at all levels an emergency action plan is valuable to the management and outcome of many types of emergencies.

 Below is an outline that can be used to develop and provide this information on site.